Douglas Laing & Co

 Douglas Laing & Co is an independent bottler of Scotch whisky.
 Based in Glasgow, Scotland and established in 1948, the company has a number of brands including its "Remarkable Regional Malts" range, encompassing The Epicurean, Timorous Beastie, Scallywag, Rock Island and Big Peat, as well as Old Particular, Provenance and Xtra Old Particular, which they collectively call their "Exceptional Single Casks".
 The firm also creates and sells King of Scots Blended Scotch Whisky, Clan Denny Single Casks and Premier Barrel.

 The company is a member of the Scotch Whisky Association.

 Strathearn

-In 2019, the company acquired Strathearn distillery in Perthsire.
+In 2019, the company acquired Strathearn distillery in Perthshire.

+Products

 Big Peat

 Combining only Islay Malt Whisky from the Ardbeg, Port Ellen, Bowmore and the Caol Ila distilleries, Douglas Laing's Big Peat Small Batch Islay blended malt whisky or vatted malt is bottled at 46% alcohol strength.
 Big Peat has received plaudits worldwide including an award for Scottish Vatted Malt of the Year in Jim Murray's Whisky Bible and Blended Scotch Malt of the Year at the World Whiskies Awards 2010.
 A festive themed Big Peat limited edition bottling is released annually at cask strength for extra warmth during the cold winter months.